What Is Active Isolate Stretching?

 Static stretching

 It’s the most common type of stretching.
 It’s when you extend the target muscle group as much as you can and hold it for a short period of time.
 Static stretches increase your range of motion (ROM), relieve musculotendinous stiffness, and reduce the risk of muscle strains.
-It includes 2 subtypes:
+It includes two subtypes:

 Active stretching: Active stretches are when you apply the force to the muscle group by yourself.
-Active stretching can reduce pain, improve circulation, improve athletic performance and strengthen muscle groups.
+Active stretching can reduce pain, improve circulation, improve athletic performance, and strengthen muscle groups.

-Passive stretching: Passive stretches are when you use an external force applied by a partner or exercise tool such as an exercise band.
+Passive stretching: Passive stretches are when you use an external force applied by a partner or exercise tool, such as an exercise band.
 Passive stretching can improve flexibility, range of motion, and mobility.
 Doing Passive stretching lowers the risk of injury since you get help from an object or a fitness professional.

 Dynamic stretching